 Participant shifts weight to their right leg and performs the move with left leg.
+Repeat for a total 10 times with their left leg.

 Participant completes 1 more set of 10 repetitions with their right leg and then 1 more set of 10 repetitions with their left leg.